2026 Multiple Mini Interview Guide: How to Approach MMIs with Confidence

 1 | Start Early and Be Proactive

-Take advantage of any help your college may offer, such as free mock MMIs.
-Even regular mock interviews will help you build confidence.
-If your school doesn’t offer these resources, you can seek out mock interview services.
+Take advantage of any free mock MMIs your school offers.
+Even regular mock interviews help build confidence, and if your school doesn’t offer this, mock interview services are worth seeking out.

 2 | Build Consistent Prep Habits